 One of the best ways to give back to the community on a larger scale is by starting a 501c non-profit organization that will help the ones in need and might inspire others to join the cause.
 While the idea is appreciated, it takes more than just a thought to get a non-profit organization up and running.
 It might take months or even years for a charitable organization to stay afloat.

 But, if you are really passionate about starting a non-profit organization then that’s all you need to begin this journey.
 In this article, we have provided 4 steps to guide you in the right direction and for you to understand what you will be in for.
 However, it’s recommended that professional legal help be consulted because the process to apply for and to become a non-profit organization may vary from place to place.

-A 501(c) (3) is what describes a non-profit corporation, which can be any form of a charitable organization recognized as tax-exempted by the Internal Revenue Service.
-To start a 501(c) organization, it’s important to understand what it means legally.
+A nonprofit is what describes a non-profit corporation, which can be any form of a charitable organization recognized as tax-exempted by the Internal Revenue Service.
+To start a nonprofit organization, it’s important to understand what it means legally.
 Therefore, the organization is not liable to pay income tax on the donations and earnings it gets.

-Step 1: Write a Mission Statement 501(c) organization
+Step 1: Creating a Mission Statement of 501(c) organization

 Before you begin drafting your mission statement for your 501(c) organization, a good idea would be to pick a cause and do some research on already existing organizations working on the types of causes in the community.
 Find a gap in community services and build your organization on it.
 This way, it will be easier to gain support and donations because you will be adding more value to the community you aspire to improve and work for.

 Broadly, a mission statement describes the purpose of and need for the organization’s existence.
 According to the Internal Revenue Service, for an organization to qualify as a tax-exempted entity, it needs to pursue activity from one of the following types: